noiseprotocol/noise_spec/noise.md

 Applications needing channel-binding or session identifier values should always use some channel-binding value with a label unique to that purpose.
-Applications should never use the handshake hash `h` directly, to avoid confusion and cross-protocol attacks if this value were to be used in different contexts.
+Applications should never use the handshake hash `h` directly, to avoid confusion and cross-protocol attacks if `h` were to be used in different contexts.

 10. DH functions, cipher functions, and hash functions